Ott Hall Classroom 260

 A Logitech Brio webcam is connected to the PC, by USB cable.

-To use it as a webcam, open conferencing software like Zoom or Teams.
+Use it with conferencing software like Zoom or Teams.